marksherriff/cs3240-f23-website/final_exam.md

 See the signup sheet [right here](https://docs.google.com/forms/d/e/1FAIpQLSe0bOUDRFxxMpks0IebgulAQpB5P4B9YTlK-4QNYRprLnEssQ/viewform?usp=sf_link) and in the email that was sent out on Monday, Dec 4.

+## Q: I signed up fort he final exam!
+Where do I go?

+The exam is in Rice 130, the same room we have class in.

+## Q: What do I need to bring?

+A writing implement that is visible upon the page, but crayons are generally a bad idea.
+Also, remember how much XP you already have before taking the final.
+I won't have that for you when you get here.

 ## Q: I signed up for the final, but changed my mind.
 Do I need to do anything?

 No, you do not need to do anything.
 Just don't come.